datajerk/ctf-write-ups/wpictf2020/dorsia3/README.md

 ### Introduction

-This is more of a walkthrough that a writeup, if bored click [exploit.py](exploit.py).
+This is more of a walkthrough that a writeup, if bored, then click [exploit.py](exploit.py).

 ### Analysis